fabianlindfors/sockethook/README.md

 `$ go get github.com/fabianlindfors/sockethook`

-The tool is then started with
+The tool is started with

 ```
 $ sockethook
 INFO[0000] Sockethook is ready and listening ✅
 ```

 Sockethook is now ready to start receiving Webhooks!
-Websockets can be connected through `/socket` followed by the endpoint to which you want to subscribe, for example: `/socket/order/created`.
+WebSockets can be connected through `/socket` followed by the endpoint to which you want to subscribe, for example: `/socket/order/created`.
 Any Webhook requests sent to `/hook/order/created` will now be broadcast to all subscribers listening to the specific endpoint.

 The broadcasted message will be JSON encoded and contain information about the Webhook request.
 The following is an example message from a Shopify Webhook: